pdhigan/Sales-Analytics-SQL-Project/README.md/README.md

 ## Business Questions

-1. Which recruiters generated the most placements?
+1. Which Sales Manaager generated the most placements?
-2. Which recruiters generated the highest margin?
+2. Which Sales Manaager generated the highest margin?
 3. Which clients received the most placements?
 4. Which states generated the highest placement activity?
 5. Which job roles were most frequently placed?
 6. How did placements trend over time?
 7. Which employment types were most profitable?
-8. Which recruiters ranked highest in performance?
+8. Which Sales Manaager ranked highest in performance?
 9. Which clients generated the highest margins?
 10. How did yearly revenue and profitability change?